killercup/convey/CONTRIBUTING.md

   If this is the first Rust project you contribute to, we recommend you read some of the [freely available documentation][rust-docs] first.
 - A recent Rust compiler and working cargo
-  - Also see the section on Code Style and CI for additional tools
+  - Also see the section on code style and CI for additional tools
 - A Github account and working knowledge of git
 - Basic communication skills in English

 [rust-docs]: https://doc.rust-lang.org/

-## Code Style
+## Code style

 Every PR is checked by a continuous integration system, which compiles the code (`cargo build`),